shamanec/GADS/docs/provider.md

 ### Developer Credentials

-- Sideloading/removing the dev channel (`InstallApp`/`UninstallApp`) uses the developer web installer, which requires HTTP digest authentication.
 - The developer-mode **username is always `rokudev`** (fixed by Roku), so only the **password** is needed.
-- Set the password **per device in the UI**: open the device in `Admin` → `Devices` and fill in the `Roku dev password` field (the password you chose when enabling Developer Mode on that TV).
+- **Automation:** provide the password via the `appium:rokuPass` capability when creating the Appium session (the password you chose when enabling Developer Mode on that TV).
+- **Install/uninstall:** the install and uninstall endpoints accept a `roku_dev_password` field; the provider uses it to sideload/remove the dev channel through the developer web installer (HTTP digest authentication on port `80`).
 - The password is only required to sideload/remove dev channels; launching apps, listing apps and automation over ECP do not need it.